 Self-Monitoring of Blood Glucose

-- With self-monitoring of blood glucose (SMBG), the patient measures his or her own blood glucose level using a drop of blood applied to a reagent stick.
+- With self-monitoring of blood glucose (SMBG), the patient measures their own blood glucose level using a drop of blood applied to a reagent stick.

-- A meter displays the blood glucose level at the moment it is tested.
+- A meter displays or gives an auditory voice result of the blood glucose level at the time it is tested.

 - Wide variety of different meters and strips, each with strengths and weaknesses.

-- Usually, a small drop of blood is taken from a finger prick, although some meters can use blood from alternate sites such as forearm.
+- Usually, a small drop of blood is taken from a finger prick, although many meters can use blood from alternate sites such as forearm or other areas on the hand.

 - Results are usually stored in meter by date, time and result, and can be downloaded with simple software packages; some meters display their results on an external insulin pump ("smart pumps").